Dhaval26/NVO_OpenStack_Lab/README.md

 #### Section 2: Achieve Inter-VN Communication

+a.
+Figure out how to ping between VM’s in VN-A and VM’s in VN-B

 1. The Router (R1) has 3 interfaces:

     i.
-Connected to VN-A: IP Address --> 192.168.100.100 ii.
-Connected to VN-B: IP Address --> 192.168.200.200 iii.
+Connected to VN-A: IP Address --> 192.168.100.100

+    ii.
+Connected to VN-B: IP Address --> 192.168.200.200

+    iii.
 External Gateway: IP Address --> 172.24.4.224

 2. Added default gateway 192.168.100.100 to both the VN-A VM's: